Rlys sticks to white-blue colour for second Varanasi-New Delhi Vande Bharat | Business

 - India

-A day before, the Northern Railway (NR) had circulated brochures to journalists in which the train was shown in saffron and grey.
+A day earlier, the Northern Railway circulated brochures to journalists in which the train was shown in saffron and grey.

-''We have plans to convert the present white-blue Vande Bharat into saffron-grey colour in the future because they are in the process of manufacturing at coach factories,'' a senior NR official told PTI.
+''We have plans to convert the present white-blue Vande Bharat into saffron-grey colour in the future because they are in the process of manufacturing at coach factories,'' a senior Northern Railway official told PTI.

 ''Keeping in mind the future scenario, we put a saffron-grey coloured Vande Bharat on our brochures,'' the official said.

-Highlighting the train's on-board features, the NR in a statement said, ''The train has superior passenger amenities such as on-board WiFi infotainment, GPS-based passenger information system, plush interiors, bio-vacuum toilets with touch free conveniences.''
+Highlighting the train's on-board features, the Northern Railway in a statement said, ''The train has superior passenger amenities such as on-board WiFi infotainment, GPS-based passenger information system, plush interiors, bio-vacuum toilets with touch-free conveniences.''
 It also has ''diffused LED lighting, charging points beneath every seat, individual touch-based reading lights and concealed roller blinds'', it said.
-It added that the train has a better heat ventilation and air-conditioning system with UV lamp for germ-free air supply.
+It added that the train has a better heat ventilation and air-conditioning system with UV lamps for germ-free air supply.
 The intelligent air-conditioning system adjusts cooling according to climate conditions and occupancy, the statement said.
 On Monday, the train's inaugural run from Varanasi to New Delhi started around 2.45 pm.
 However, its scheduled operations will be from 6 am on all days except Tuesday.

 The train will reach New Delhi at 2.05 pm and depart for Varanasi at 3 pm.
 It will reach its destination at 11.05 pm.